Oklahoma!: Original Australian

 An Australian production opened at His Majesty's Theatre, Melbourne, on February 19, 1949.
 Gemze de Lappe choreographed and played Dream Laurey.
 It transferred to the Theatre Royal, Adelaide, on September 17, 1949, the Theatre Royal, Sydney, on November 29, 1949, and His Majesty's Theatre, Brisbane, on November 29, 1950.
+The production was choreographed by Matt Mattox who also played the role of Dream Curly.

 1951 and 1979 Broadway revivals

 A 1951 revival produced by the Theatre Guild opened at The Broadway Theatre on May 9, 1951, and ran for 100 performances.
 Ridge Bond played Curly, Patricia Northrop played Laurey, Henry Clarke was Jud, and Jacqueline Sundt played Ado Annie.
 Mamoulian and de Mille returned to direct and choreograph, and the production was restaged by Jerome Whyte.
 In 1953, a 10th anniversary revival opened on August 31 at the New York City Center Theatre.
 It ran for a limited engagement of 40 performances before going on tour.
 The cast included Florence Henderson as Laurey, Ridge Bond as Curly and Barbara Cook as Annie.
 Mamoulian and De Mille directed and choreographed.

 A 1979 revival opened at the Palace Theatre on Broadway on December 13, 1979, and closed on August 24, 1980, running for 293 performances and nine previews.
 William Hammerstein (Oscar's son) directed, and Gemze de Lappe recreated Agnes De Mille's choreography.
-The show starred Christine Andreas as Laurey, Laurence Guittard as Curly, Mary Wickes as Aunt Eller, Christine Ebersole as Ado Annie, Martin Vidnovic as Jud Fry, Harry Groener as Will Parker and Bruce Adler as Ali Hakim.
+The show starred Laurence Guittard as Curly, Christine Andreas as Laurey, Mary Wickes as Aunt Eller, Christine Ebersole as Ado Annie, Martin Vidnovic as Jud Fry, Harry Groener as Will Parker and Bruce Adler as Ali Hakim.
 Andreas and Groener both received Tony Award nominations for their performances, and Vidnovic won a Drama Desk Award.
 This production started as a cross-country national tour, beginning at the Pantages Theatre in Los Angeles on May 1, 1979.